anoma/whitepaper/whitepaper.md

 ## Application

 An _application_ is a semantic domain governing the form and logic of a particular partition of state which many users may interact with.

-- Application
-  - State
-  - VPs (~asset VPs)
-  - User VP components
-  - Intent formats
-  - Solver algorithms
-  - Interface(s)
+An application consists of _state_, which may be partitioned across multiple fractal instances and shards within those instances, _application validity predicates_, which govern changes to the application's state, _user validity predicate components_, which may be included by the user in order to authorize certain interactions with the application, _intent formats_, which allow intents to be created by clients, reasoned about by solvers, and processed by validity predicates, _solver algorithms_, which allow solvers to craft transactions satisfying intents from an application (and possibly other applications), and _interfaces_, which provide users visual, spatial, and temporal abstractions for interacting with the application.

 # Programming model

-Why are there applications at all?
-Applications describe particular forms, on which it is necessary to coordinate in order to execute discrete logic.
-Applications reflect a particular semantics.
+One considering the architecture of Anoma from the perspective of users with preferences over states of the system might ask the question of why are there applications at all?
+Cannot users merely articulate their preferences and the system enact them, without further component intermediation?
+In principle, they can, but the search space of solvers and difficulty of coordinating the relations between the state of the ledger and state of the world would be computationally intractable without coordination on particular forms of representation and particular logics of preference expression and settlement.
+Applications describe these particular forms, on which it is necessary to coordinate in order to express, match, and settle intents, and in order to provide simple and accurate interfaces for users.

+## Application components

 What is an application on Anoma?